jundalisay/spblist/content/en/research/aristotle/metaphysics/book-11/part-8.md

 Tomorrow's eclipse will occur if `A` occurs, and `A` if `B` occurs, and `B` if `C` occurs.

 In this way, if we subtract time from the limited time between now and to-morrow we shall come sometime to the already existing condition.

 Therefore since this exists, everything after this will occur of necessity, so that all things occur of necessity.

-As to that which 'is' in the sense of being true or of being by accident, the former depends on a combination in thought and is an affection of thought (which is the reason why it is the principles, not of that which 'is' in this sense, but of that which is outside and can exist apart, that are sought); and the latter is not necessary but indeterminate (I mean the accidental); and of such a thing the causes are unordered and indefinite.
+As to that which 'is' in the sense of being true or of being by accident, the former depends on a combination in thought and is an affection of thought (which is the reason why it is the principles, not of that which 'is' in this sense, but of that which is outside and can exist apart, that are sought).

+The latter is not necessary but indeterminate (I mean the accidental); and of such a thing the causes are unordered and indefinite.

 ## Luck